phoenixprojectsoftware/HL1-Games/README.md

 HL1-Games
 ==============

 This is the README for the Half-Life 1 based games by The Phoenix Project Software.
-Source 1 based games include *Half-Life: Zombies Ate My Neighbours,* and *Lost and Dead Anniversary.*
+HL1 based games include *Half-Life: Zombies Ate My Neighbours [Single/Multiplayer],* and *Lost and Dead Anniversary.*

 Please use this repository to report bugs and feature requests for these games.
 To report bugs for games such as *Counter-Strike, Opposing Force* or *Half-Life,* please go to https://github.com/ValveSoftware/halflife.